-The High Field Town House as seen from Highfield Road
+The High Field Town House Edgbaston, a Georgian heritage boutique hotel set back from Highfield Road in Birmingham's leafy residential quarter

 Back to Birmingham